FoamyGuy/Android_Bluefruit_Playground/change_history.md

+# DEBUG build v10
+### You should manually uninstall any version lower than v09 before installing v09 or higher see v09 change history for details.
+### Settings -> Apps -> Bluefruit Playground -> Uninstall
+- Double tap to reset the camera view for the accelerometer 3D model.
+- Show loading indicator while the WebView and 3D model are loading.
+- Added reminders to disable bluetooth and location settings if they weren't enabled to begin with

 # DEBUG build v09
-### You should manually uninstall any previous version before installing this one...
-Settings -> Apps -> Bluefruit Playground -> Uninstall
 - package name changed to com.adafruit...
 Android system will see this as a different app than previous versions.
 Make sure to uninstall any previous ones before installing this one.
 Or else the system will allow you to install both and it'll be confusing.
 - Neo pixel animation speed slider has a larger range
 - About page implemented